davidtsadler/ebay-sdk-php/docs/guide/index.rst

 SDK Guides
 ==========

-Each of the following guides describe the componets that make up the eBay SDK for PHP.
+Each of the following guides describe the components that make up the eBay SDK for PHP.

 .. toctree::
     :maxdepth: 1

     configuration
     credentials
+    uploading-and-downloading-files